Purpose and Goals

 Upon satisfactory completion of all didactic and clinical work, candidates are awarded the Master of Science degree from the University of South Florida, and are eligible for licensure as an Advanced Registered Nurse Practitioner (ARNP).
 Graduates are eligible to take the national certification exam to become a certified registered nurse anesthetist (CRNA).

 USF's Master of Science in Nurse Anesthesia concentration is fully accredited by The Council on Accreditation of Nurse Anesthesia Educational Programs.
-In 2011, the program received the maximum ten year reaccreditation.
-Our overall pass rate is 100%, with a first time pass rate of 92%, an employment rate of 100%; our attrition rate is 11%.”
+The attrition rate for the 2014 graduates was 7%.
+The overall three year national certification board pass rate for the USF CRNA Program is 96% with a first time pass rate of 80%.
+The first time NCE pass rate for the 2014 graduates was 67% with an overall pass rate for that cohort of 93%.
+The employment rate for all graduates of the CRNA Program is 100% prior to graduation.
 The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) can be reached by postal mail or email or by telephone at:

 222 S. Prospect Avenue

 Park Ridge, Ill.
 60068-4001